-While it is good to be meticulous ––since readers get annoyed by typos–– you also shouldn’t get stuck forever in a pre-publishing phase because you are a petrified perfectionist.
+While it is good to be meticulous, you also should avoid getting stuck in a pre-publishing phase because you are a petrified perfectionist.
 With ebooks and print-on-demand, you can make changes and corrections without it being a costly disaster (because you can upload new corrected editions).
-This is less risky than the situation where you spend a lot on getting a large number of books printed, only to find errors post-publication.
+This is less risky than having a large number of books printed at a high cost, only to find errors post-publication.

-Third, while the quality of your book is very important, if you are a genre fiction writer the best way to increase your books sales is to balance quality with quantity.
-According to successful self-published genre fiction authors, if you publish a higher number of books, you will have a higher likelihood of gaining a readership.
+While the quality of your book is very important, if you are a genre fiction writer the best way to increase your books sales is to have quality and quantity.
+According to many successful self-published genre fiction authors, when you publish a higher number of books, you will have a higher likelihood of gaining a readership.
 But if you are putting in the effort to write a series of book, you still must ensure you don’t inflict distracting errors on your readers.
-Therefore, it is wise to seek out professional editing and proofreading if at all possible.
+Therefore, it is wise to seek professional editing and proofreading.
 See the Pro-Help page to find professional editors.
 Also for more on writing advice not taken, check out Kevin McLaughlin’s post on this topic.

 Self-publishing resource pages

 Also listed as a drop-down menu under Self-Publishing Resources